 In my previous post, Trust WHO?, I documented the corruption and incompetence of the World Health Organization.
 If you find anyone still defending those clowns, please link them to that article.
 And if that’s not enough, I’ve found more dirt on them since, including ignoring tip-offs from Taiwan to the WHO in December of human-to-human transmissions of a deadly virus in Wuhan.
 Instead, the WHO waited until they were officially informed of this by the Chinese government on 21 January.

 You see this present catastrophe the world is in?
 This is why.
 It is not an act of God.
 It is an infection that could have been tightly contained if Chinese authorities and the WHO had acted responsibly and professionally.

 However, I admitted in the article to being unable to identify the source of China’s power over the WHO.
 After all, they’d stumped up only $6 million in funding, which is only enough for a few modest junkets with lovers for high-ranking staffers.
 The United States, despite Obama-era cutbacks, was still the largest contributor with total donations of $281 million.

 I’ve now figured out how China exercises such immense control over Tedros and the WHO.
 To understand, Read More

-This is a long post because I wanted to be thorough.
+This is a long post, part 1 of 4 in a series, because I wanted to be thorough.
 Big claims need big evidence.
 You might want to pack your lunch.

 “Stopping the spread of this virus both in China and globally is WHO’s highest priority,” said Dr Tedros.
 “We appreciate the seriousness with which China is taking this outbreak, especially the commitment from top leadership, and the transparency they have demonstrated, including sharing data and genetic sequence of the virus.
 WHO is working closely with the government on measures to understand the virus and limit transmission.
 WHO will keep working side-by-side with China and all other countries to protect health and keep people safe.”